When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ1: What are the current research focuses and application scenarios of large language models in UAV systems?

-\section{RQ1: What is the current research status and focus of large language models in the field of UAVs?}
+\section{RQ1: What are the current research focuses and application scenarios of large language models in UAV systems?}

-LLMs have powerful instruction understanding, task reasoning, and interactive control capabilities.
-Introducing LLMs into UAV systems is expected to achieve stronger intelligent perception and task coordination capabilities.
-However, most existing studies focus on specific models or application cases, and there is still a lack of systematic classification of the UAV-LLM integration.
-This not only limits the generalization application of new technologies, but also hinders the exploration of cross-domain solutions to key problems (such as task planning, information interaction, etc.).
-Therefore, it is necessary to comprehensively identify and summarize the current application fields and task categories through a systematic literature review, and identify future research directions in the UAV-LLM integration.
+LLMs offer powerful instruction understanding, task reasoning, and interactive control, promising enhanced intelligent perception and coordination for UAVs.
+However, existing studies often focus on specific models or cases, lacking a systematic classification of UAV-LLM integration.
+This gap limits the generalization of new techniques and hinders the exploration of cross-domain solutions for key problems like task planning and information interaction.
+Therefore, we conduct a systematic literature review (SLR) to identify current application fields, task categories, and future research directions.